 KEN SILVERSTEIN: Yeah, I mean, it started off as a liberal Democratic firm.
 But Hartley told me that — I said to him, "Well, gee, do you have help on both sides?
 I mean, do you have advocates on both sides of the aisle?"
 And he said, "Oh, yeah.
 We mirror the power structure.
 You know, you have to have champions on both sides for your causes."
 So Cassidy, you know, was founded over a quarter century ago.
 At the time, Democrats controlled Congress.
 Democrats were the more powerful party.
 But as the Republicans took over Congress, Cassidy shifted along with Congress, so that they could, again, mirror the power structure, in the words of Hartley.
 So, yes, I mean, it’s a firm that is very opportunistic.
 It’s seen that it’s now more useful to have Republicans on staff.
 I suspect if the Democrats keep Congress it may swing back toward the Democratic side.

-JUAN GONZALEZ: And among the boasts that the Cassidy team gave to you was that they were instrumental in changing US policy toward Vietnam?
+JUAN GONZALEZ: And among the boasts that the Cassidy team gave to you was that they were instrumental in changing U.S. policy toward Vietnam?

 KEN SILVERSTEIN: Yes.
 They said that — both the firms talked about their past achievements for some of their clients.
 And in terms of Vietnam, they said that they had put together, you know, a third party coalition, a business coalition, and that business coalition that they had constructed led for the lifting of the trade embargo on Vietnam.
 And they actually boasted to me that they had accomplished this over the opposition of the families of MIAs and POWs.
 "They had been opposed, but we were able to put together a coalition that won the day."

 You know, both the firms had plenty of past achievements that they boasted about.
 Another one that I thought was sort of amusing from Cassidy & Associates, they told me that they represented President Obiang — or Dictator Obiang, I should be more clear here — from Equatorial Guinea, who has been in power since 1978 after he executed his uncle, and he has held several sham elections ever since.
-You know, he’s been in power with his 99% of the vote.
-And they told me that they had gotten him off Parade magazine’s list of the ten worst dictators in the world.
+You know, he’s been in power with his 99 percent of the vote.
+And they told me that they had gotten him off Parade magazine’s list of the 10 worst dictators in the world.
 This was one of their big accomplishments.
-I went home after my meeting with Cassidy and did a Google search and found that Obiang was all the way down to number eleven.
-So now he’s the eleventh worst dictator, according to Parade magazine.
+I went home after my meeting with Cassidy and did a Google search and found that Obiang was all the way down to number 11.
+So now he’s the 11th worst dictator, according to Parade magazine.
 So this didn’t seem like a really remarkable achievement.

 AMY GOODMAN: Ken Silverstein, you also write about the companies that you didn’t get represented by or offers of representation.
 For example, you talk about Patton Boggs and Cameroon.

 KEN SILVERSTEIN: Well, that was a — I mean, I talked about Patton Boggs as just being another lobbying firm around town.
 I didn’t approach Patton Boggs.
 I did approach several other firms.
-But Patton Boggs had in the past done some work for the government of Cameroon, where they sent a team of former members of Congress over to Cameroon, allegedly independent observers, to be there for a presidential election in which the longstanding ruler of Cameroon won 80% of the vote.
+But Patton Boggs had in the past done some work for the government of Cameroon, where they sent a team of former members of Congress over to Cameroon, allegedly independent observers, to be there for a presidential election in which the longstanding ruler of Cameroon won 80 percent of the vote.
 So Patton Boggs — and its team incidentally was led by a former member of Congress, as well — goes over there, sets up the agenda for a group of members of Congress, former members, who go over and issue sort of uplifting statements about the election being democratic and a step forward, all the usual sort of boilerplate language that they could use to sell this sham election as legitimate.
 And I was able to discover that, in fact, the whole thing had been set up by Patton Boggs, and it was paid — you know, the expenses of the delegation were paid for by the government of Cameroon.

 KEN SILVERSTEIN: That was another firm — well, that, you know, R. Emmett Tyrrell — you know, boy, this was such a [inaudible] in the story.